Ideas for Projects of Participants of Entrepreneurship for Kids Program By Galit Zamler

 School children, Katznelson Kfar Sirkin are participating in entrepreneurship classes out of an Entrepreneurship for Kids Program, under the guidance of the teacher, Lee Glick.

-At the beginning of the learning process, the students gave many ideas for projects, presented them to their classmates, listened to suggestions for improvement and asked questions to clarify their ideas.
+At the beginning of the learning process, the students gave many ideas for ventures, presented them to their classmates, listened to suggestions for improvement and asked questions to clarify their ideas.

 These ideas were presented to Galit Zamler, who came to one of the school's entrepreneurship classes: